 I spent my life working hard in very good positions for very good companies.
 I used to travel all over and to the outside world I was living a great life and doing some amazing things.

-This was true to a certain extent, but beneath it there was a different person, someone who was struggling with keeping up with this persona and eventually this led to me having problems with alcohol.
+This was true to a certain extent, but beneath it there was a different person: someone who was struggling with keeping up with this persona and eventually this led to me having problems with alcohol.
 It didn’t just interfere with my working life; it had harsh consequences in my personal life too.
-I walked away from employment as I could see that my personal problems were obvious and my depression levels had hit rock bottom.
-This was the beginning of problems that I never thought I would ever face, surely it couldn’t happen to me, but it did.
+I walked away from employment as I could see that my personal issues were obvious and my depression levels had hit rock bottom.
+This was the beginning of problems that I never thought I would ever face: surely it couldn’t happen to me, but it did.

-Living at Emmaus was great and the bond forged with the other companions was vital to my progress.
-I’d been alone for a very long time before I came to Emmaus, but eventually I realised just how important it is to have people around, to chat to and enjoy free time with.
-The stability that I got from being around like-minded people is something that the other companions might not have realised that they gave me, but is something will always be thankful for.
+Living at Emmaus was great, and the bond forged with the other companions was vital to my progress.
+I’d been alone for a very long time, but I realised just how important it is to have people around, to chat to and enjoy free time with.
+The support from Emmaus staff added to my sense of stability.
+If there was something in the back of my mind, they were there for me.